 I’ve gotta be one of the last lesbian-ish people to start watching the The L Word, despite having known about the show for years.
 I previously let the show lie in the ether because I wasn’t interested in unnecessary drama, especially infidelity.
-Why do most lesbian shows and film feature infidelity?
-Anyway, my concerns with The L Word were well-founded because by the second episode, a main character named Jenny had already ensnared herself in a messy affair with a woman—Marina.
+Why do most lesbian shows and films feature infidelity?
+Anyway, my concerns with The L Word were well-founded because by the second episode a main character named Jenny had already ensnared herself in a messy affair with another woman—Marina.
 Overall, however, I’ve appreciated the show for what it is, an often humorous look at fictitious wealthier, predominantly white lesbians and bisexual women in southern California.
 Predictably, I’m attracted to Shane, but I have been curious about Lisa, the lesbian-identified man Alice dates in season one, and troubled by Alice and the other characters’ reactions to Lisa’s identities.

 Here are some questions I have:

-Does Lisa identify herself as a man?
+Does Lisa identify herself as a woman or man?
 What are her/his pronouns?
 (S)he identifies as a lesbian, but does she also identify as a man, or is that an identity everyone else places on her?

 Is Lisa trans?